 - well-protected against RFI

 - for use with 12- or 48-Volt phantom powering

 The capsules of condenser microphones (the only type which SCHOEPS manufactures) can’t be connected directly to microphone cables or inputs; a microphone amplifier is required in between.
 Thus a complete microphone of the Colette series comprises any of the twenty available types of capsules combined with an amplifier.

 The CMC 6 U is designed for standard 48- and 12-Volt phantom powering.
 Its circuitry recognizes the supply voltage and adjusts itself automatically.
 Its performance characteristics remain essentially the same either way; mainly, the difference is that the current drawn at 12 Volts is greater than at 48 Volts.
 However, the 12-Volt mode consumes less power and might be preferred for battery-powered recording.

 The microphone amplifier provides the electrostatic charge which the capsule requires in order to produce a signal.
-Since only a miniscule amount of current is contained in this signal, amplification of the current is required.
-To avoid interference to the signal on the way from the microphone to the input of the mixer or preamp, the signal is conveyed at low impedance and in balanced form.
+Since only a minuscule amount of current is contained in this signal, amplification of the current is required.
+To avoid interference to the signal on the way from the microphone to the input of the mixer or preamp, the signal is conveyed at low impedance and in a balanced form.
 The CMC 6 U amplifier offers a symmetrical, transformerless, direct-coupled Class A output stage with low impedance, low distortion, and high freedom from interference.

 - omnidirectional pattern

 - for use close to the sound source (frontal sound

 - often preferred for relatively close miking of instruments, vocalists, etc.